 Recently I took my family out to breakfast at a local restaurant.
 The food was good, but the service was not up to par.
-We had a new server, and she had obviously not been trained at a level that she needed to be for the busy Sunday morning crowd.
-But, she tried hard and […]
+We had a new server, and she had obviously not been trained at the level that she needed to be for the busy Sunday morning crowd.
+But she tried hard and apologized for her mistakes.
+She had a great attitude, and because of that, I’ll go back.

-Recently I took my family out to breakfast at a local restaurant.
-The food was good, but the service was not up to par.
-We had a new server, and she had obviously not been trained at a level that she needed to be for the busy Sunday morning crowd.
-But, she tried hard and apologized for her mistakes.
-She had a great attitude, and because of that I’ll go back.
-She was so nice, and that is what got us back in the door.
-Two weeks later we ventured out to the same restaurant.
+She was so nice, which got us back in the door.
+Two weeks later, we ventured out to the same restaurant.
 This time we had a seasoned professional serving us.
 She knew the menu and was very efficient.
-But, she had a lousy attitude.
+But she had a lousy attitude.
 There was a two-dollar mistake on the bill.
-I asked her about it and she argued with me.
+I asked her about it, and she argued with me.
 The gist of the story is that my son ordered a “small” portion of a particular dish.
-On the menu it said “half order.”
+On the menu, it said “half order.”
 Her comment to me is that unless she hears her customer order a half-order, she assumes he/she wants the full order.
 I semi-sarcastically said I was sorry that he said small instead of half.
-She, in frustrated tone of voice, said she would adjust the bill.
+She, in a frustrated tone of voice, said she would adjust the bill.

-When the bill came back it was adjusted and I noticed she had added an 18% tip.
+When the bill came back, it was adjusted and I noticed she had added an 18% tip.
 (After the sales tax had been figured in, I might add.)
-Just to confirm I asked her if the gratuity had been added.
+Just to confirm, I asked her if the gratuity had been added.
 She said, “Just 18%.”
 Most people would tip 15%.
 I usually tip 20% or more for good service.
 But her attitude came up short, so she should feel grateful if I were to leave her even the customary 15% tip.
-But, I am getting off track.
+But I am getting off track.

 Sign up for instant access to Shep’s research report on customer service and customer experience.